web-infra-dev/rspack-website/docs/en/blog/announcing-0.2.md

 ### Vue

-Rspack 0.2 has completed the compatibility with vue-loader.
-You can refer to [example-vue3](https://github.com/web-infra-dev/rspack/tree/main/examples/vue) or [example-vue2](https://github.com/web-infra-dev/rspack/tree/main/examples/vue2) to complete the corresponding configuration.
-At the same time, we are also promoting further support for the Vue framework, so stay tuned.
+Rspack 0.2 has achieved compatibility with vue-loader!
+For Vue3 projects, you can use Rspack's native CSS and TS processors to improve the compilation speed of Vue projects.
+All you need to do is upgrade vue-loader to version 17.2.1 or above and set `experimentalInlineMatchResource: true`.
+For more information on Vue3/Vue2 support, please refer to [guide-vue](/guide/vue).

 ### Svelte